registerguard/progressive-image.js/README.md

+# Fork changes

+### RD 9/20/17

+* Remove convoluted demo page
+* Create example index.html that uses images in img directory
+* Add prefixing to CSS properties that need it
+* Remove CSS zoom on load

+# Other notes

+* Tested on all major browsers and working correctly
+  * With the exception of the blur in IE, but this was expected --- images still load fine

+---

 # progressive-image.js

 A lazy-loading progressive image system similar to those seen on  [Facebook](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/) and [Medium](https://jmperezperez.com/medium-image-progressive-loading-placeholder/).
 A very small, blurred image is replaced with the full-resolution equivalent when the element is scrolled into view.